dps/toybasic/README.md

 # toybasic

 This is a toy compiler for a simple dialect of BASIC in golang.
+It's written in Go and it generates (ugly!)
+Go code.
 I made this just for fun.
+The code is pretty short and hopefully easy to read.
+I hope you enjoy it too.

 Example program `example/hello.bas`
 ```VB